theaholtlund/marathon-qualifying-details/README.md

 ### Ideas for Later

 - Add functionality for change tracking, to pull and alert on changes in the qualifying time for a given age group.

+### Acknowledgements

+This project is inspired by the educational notebooks and scraping techniques demonstrated by **databayes** and demoes at SQLBits 2025.